|

 Becoming proficient in problem-solving

-Once it is stated that the central point of a successful education is problem-solving, one can still enrich the list of qualities that education can cultivate, which will allow it to be practiced more effectively:
+Once it is made explicit that the central point of a transcended education is problem-solving, one can still enrich the list of qualities that education can cultivate, which will allow practicing it more effectively:

 •